udel-cbcb/al_ml_workshop/README.md

 **Slack Channel**

-We have dedicated [Slack Channel](https://ud-cbcbcore-workshops.slack.com/archives/C03G09R43SA) for this workshop.
+We have a dedicated [Slack Channel](https://ud-cbcbcore-workshops.slack.com/archives/C03G09R43SA) for this workshop.